Blog

 The intrepid product manager who masters this rule will follow three steps:

-- Aligning Product Strategy with Company Strategy
+2. Aligning Your Product Strategy with Company Strategy for Maximum Impact

 Sometimes your company’s strategy is easy to find.
 Some organizations do an excellent job of communicating the mission and strategy to all employees on a regular basis.
 Ben and Jerry’s comes to mind as a great example of clear communication of company mission and strategy.